aniketjainwork-cmd/EmotionRecognition/README.md

 ## Credits

-- Face Detection: OpenCV Haar Cascades
+- **Face Detection**: OpenCV Haar Cascades
-- Emotion Classification: CNN architecture based on FER-2013 dataset
+- **Emotion Recognition**: DeepFace library
+- **Dataset**: FER-2013 (Facial Expression Recognition)

+## Contributing

+Feel free to fork, improve, and submit pull requests!

+## Support

+If you encounter any issues:
+1. Check the troubleshooting section
+2. Review the architecture documentation
+3. Open an issue on GitHub

+---

+**Built with ❤️ for learning and fun!**

+Enjoy detecting emotions in real-time! 😊😢😠😲